ZenHarbinger/grails-jasypt/README.md

 ### Release Notes
+* 1.3.1 - initial support for Hibernate 4
+* 1.2.1 - code cleanup contribution from Burt Beckwith
 * 1.2.0 - support grails 2.3.8 and up
 * 1.1.0 - Support all the encrypted UserTypes provided by jasypt's hibernate support while reusing the existing implementations; thanks to Jon Palmer for pull request & work on this
 * 1.0.0 - upgraded to jasypt 1.9 - support for grails 2.0.0 thanks to pull request from Jon Palmer